 If you bounced off of Sword and Shield after beating the game, you’ll want to focus on getting more powerful Pokémon on your team.
-Max raid battles are a great starting point for building a new team.
+Max Raid Battles are a great starting point for building a new team.
 Any Pokémon you catch in four- and five-star raids will have high base stats, known as IVs.
 These values determine how high a Pokémon’s stats can go.

 To check a Pokémon’s IVs, you’ll need to complete the game and reach rank 4 at the Battle Tower.
-Once you do that, you’ll get a IV Checker function in your Pokédex.
+Once you do that, you’ll get the IV Checker function in your Pokédex.
 This will allow you to select any Pokémon and see its base stats.
 If a stat says Best, that means that it is the highest it can go.

-Actually making sure a Pokémon reaches its full potential is a different rabbit hole, but max raid battles will at least give you Pokémon that are inherently stronger than ones you’d catch in the wild.
+Actually making sure a Pokémon reaches its full potential is a different rabbit hole, but Max Raid Battles will at least give you Pokémon that are inherently stronger than ones you’d catch in the wild.
 Since Isle of Armor introduces tons of raid dens, try catching some Pokémon around the new island to rebuild your party from scratch.

 The Ditto den

 Speaking of raids, Isle of Armor introduces a new area that’s dedicated to Ditto.
-Go to the southeast section of the Workout Sea and you’ll find an island filled with Ditto.
+Go to the southeast section of the Workout Sea and you’ll find an island filled with Dittos.
 There’s a raid den in the center of the island, which is guaranteed to have a high-level Ditto battle.

 Why does that matter?
 Ditto is essential for Pokémon breeding.
-Usually, you need to put a male and female Pokémon of the same “egg group” in daycare to produce a child.
-It’s complicated, but there’s an easier method; you can put a Ditto and a Pokémon of any gender in daycare instead.
+Usually, you need to put a male and female Pokémon of the same “egg group” in day care to produce a child.
+It’s complicated, but there’s an easier method: You can put a Ditto and a Pokémon of any gender in day care instead.
 When you do this, you’ll get an egg containing a type matching the non-Ditto parent.

 Parents will pass down some of their IVs to children, so if you have a powerful Ditto in the mix, your children will inherit a few of its stats.
 If you give one of the parents a Destiny Knot, the number of IVs they pass down will increase to five.
-Destiny Knots can be purchased from the Hammerlocke Pokémon Center for 10 battle points (BP).
+Destiny Knots can be purchased from the Hammerlocke Pokémon Center for 10 Battle Points (BP).

 So, say you catch a Ditto with perfect special attack and speed stats and want to pass that along to a Pikachu.
-Give Ditto a Destiny Knot and put it in daycare with a Pikachu.
+Give Ditto a Destiny Knot and put it in day care with a Pikachu.
 You’ll notice that their children will inherit some of its parents’ IVs.
 You would keep hatching eggs until you get a Pichu that has inherited Ditto’s perfect special attack and speed.